 - Use equipment in the way it was intended.
 Do not use broken equipment.
 Report broken equipment to the person supervising the playground.

 - NO FIGHTING – Solve differences without hitting.
-If you have a problem, talk with a teacher or playground supervisor.
+If you have a problem, talk with a teacher or recess coach.

 - Snowball throwing is not allowed.